-There will be no changes to the approval process for clock hour providers in 2019.
 Clock hour providers may now apply for approval through the OSPI Certification Office.
-The application deadline is August 20, 2019.
+The application deadline is August 20, 2020.
 Questions on the clock hour provider approval process should be directed to the OSPI Certification Office at email@example.com or (360) 725-6400.

 What were the workgroup focus areas?

 Recommendations from the workgroup focused around the following areas:

 - Flexibility and access for all educators seeking professional learning, including consideration of rural and urban areas, and educators in all roles

 - Streamlining the system: Examining the system for unnecessary, duplicative, or overly burdensome processes